regcs/AliceLG/README.md

    - a holographic mouse cursor
    - most of the features of a native Blender viewport
 - render any camera view as single quilt image or animation
+- decide if you want to keep the separate view files or just the final quilt
 - support for multiple scenes and view layers
 - camera & quilt settings are saved with your Blender file
 - support for all available Looking Glass displays (including the new Looking Glass Portrait)

 ## System Requirements
-- Windows, macOS, or Linux
+- Windows, Linux, or macOS
-- Blender 2.9x
+- Blender 2.83 or later
 - Holoplay Service App

 ## Installation